 In conjunction with the close of each fiscal quarter, the Company conducts a review and evaluation, under the supervision and with the participation of the Company's management, including the Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures.
 The Company's Chief Executive Officer and Chief Financial Officer, based upon their evaluation as of January 31, 2005, the end of the fiscal quarter covered by this report, concluded that the Company's disclosure controls and procedures were effective at the reasonable assurance level.
+As further discussed below, a material weakness was identified in the Company's internal control over financial reporting as of January 31, 2005 and October 31, 2005 in connection with the preparation and filing of the Company's 2005 Form 10-K. The Public Company Accounting Oversight Board's Auditing Standard No. 2 defines a material weakness as a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
+As a result of the material weakness, the Company reevaluated the effectiveness of the design and operation of our disclosure controls and procedures as of January 31, 2005.
+Based upon this re-evaluation, the CEO and CFO concluded that the Company's disclosure controls and procedures were not effective as of January 31, 2005 to ensure that information required to be disclosed in the reports the Company files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.

-There has been no change in the Company's internal control over financial reporting during the Company's most recent fiscal quarter that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+There was no change in the Company's internal control over financial reporting during the Company's fiscal quarter ended January 31, 2005 that materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.